Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Affair?
 Blame the Bastard: The union of Akane and a dragon proved a source of great turmoil for Askari, the she-wolf's mate.
 Fueled by sheer fury, he kept coming after young Freki, seeking vengeance for what he viewed as a betrayal to their pack.
 Despite Askari's relentless anger, Akane and Anthony remained resolute in their protection of their cub, going to great lengths to keep him out of harm's way.
 Ultimately, it was the sheer might of the Big Red Machine that overcame the assailant, enabling Freki to thrive and fulfill his own rites of passage as he grew into a formidable young wolf.

 Jerkass: Freki's a total jerk in the battlefield, and he wears that badge proudly, even when he's having his rare moments of sympathy.
 That said, he's a lot nicer than he'd ever let on, especially outside of any competitive setting.
-His arrogance really kicks in, though, when he's dealing with other alphas or leaders of different packs or groups.
-If he's out there representing the du Cronos Dynasty in a fight for dominance, you can expect him to be at his most insufferable.
-He takes a lot of pride in proving that he's not only the best warrior on the planet, but that he's also leading the mightiest Dynasty in both the Upper and Under Worlds.
+His arrogance really kicks into overdrive when he’s dealing with other alphas, warlords, or leaders of rival groups.
+The moment the du Cronos Dynasty’s reputation is on the line, you can expect Freki to be at his most unbearable.
+He sees these encounters as a chance to remind the world exactly where the du Cronos Dynasty stands—in other words, at the very top.
+He isn’t just fighting to win.
+He’s fighting to establish dominance, to carve into his opponent’s bones the undeniable fact that his Dynasty is the most powerful force in both the Upper and Under Worlds.
+And if he can rub that in along the way?
+Even better.

 I Know What You Fear: Freki has the ability to reveal a person's darkest fears, similar to how Medea's supernatural eyes allow her to perceive the chthonic creatures.
 Because of this, he has a deep insight into what people are fearful of, which he uses to his advantage, planting seeds of doubt.
 It was revealed that, analogous to how Medea earned her eyes from Laurel, Freki acquired this talent from his dad.